 Good manufacturing practices are critical to everyday operations in the pharmaceutical industry.
 The basic principles of GMP are to assure the quality, potency, identity, safety and purity of products and to protect both the consumer and the company.

 This course provides a refresher of Good Manufacturing Practices based on current Health Canada and FDA guidelines.
-It bridges the gap between the black and white regulations and everyday operations by describing the regulations and the practical application of them through key quality system elements, essential to GMP compliance.
+It bridges the gap between the black and white regulations and grey areas of everyday operations by describing the regulations and the practical application of them through key quality system elements, essential to GMP compliance.
 The course material is presented by means of slides, handouts and participation of the attendees through discussion and group exercises.

 Hands-on exercises enable participants to map their individual GMP responsibilities and gain the skills and knowledge necessary to understand and work in a GMP compliant environment and contribute to the ongoing quality of their company.